documentationfor yFiles for HTML 3.0.0.1

 Rooted Tree

-A directedtree with designated node.
+A directedtree with a designated node as its root.

 Top